lcmuri/movie_studio/README.md

 For this project, we will use exploratory data analysis to generate insights for a business stakeholder.

 ### Data Understanding
+The dataset was sourced from various platforms including Box Office Mojo, IMDb, Rotten Tomatoes, The Movie DB, and The Numbers, and consists of movie-related data in different formats, such as CSV, TSV, and a SQLite database.
+Key entries include the "movie_basics" and "movie_ratings" tables from the IMDb database and box office gross data from the compressed CSV file.
+The dataset includes 1,764 films and 12 columns, covering titles, studios, runtime, genres, popularity, release dates, ratings, budgets, and gross revenues.
+Analyzing production budgets, gross earnings, and audience ratings will reveal trends to guide the new movie studio's genre and theme decisions
+Insights drawn from the dataset will enable the studio to align its production strategy with market demands, increasing the likelihood of creating successful original video content.

 ### Data Analysis
+Drama is the most prevalent genre, with 897 entries.
+This suggests a strong audience interest in character-driven stories and emotional narratives, making it a staple in film production.
+There remains a healthy diversity of genres that cater to varied tastes, although some traditional genres like westerns and musicals are underrepresented.
+This trend suggests filmmakers continue to explore a wide range of narratives while also gravitating towards proven successes in more popular genres.
+The distribution of movie runtimes shows that the average runtime is approximately 100 minutes, with most films falling between 90 and 120 minutes, indicating a wide range of runtimes in the dataset.
+The average ROI shows that the Sport genre is the most profitable, with an ROI of about 15.23, followed by Horror at 12.52 and Romance at 9.12.
+In contrast, genres like War (1.68) and News (0.98) have much lower returns, highlighting big differences in profitability.
+A strong positive correlation between production budget and worldwide gross suggests that higher production budgets generally result in higher worldwide earnings across the different studios.

 ### Data Visualizations